The 50-Percent Solution

 The 50-percent solution has worked so well for me with my household goods, I decided to expand it to other areas of my life.
 In addition to basic consumables, I've applied to 50-percent solution to:

-- Shopping for clothes.
 I mostly don't shop for clothes, but on the rare occasion that I do, I've learned to ask: Do I need two of these?
 I picked up the habit of buying multiples of something I like when I was younger.
 While that often works out well, just as often I can get by with one pair of jeans or one new bra.

-- Going out to bars and restaurants.
 This is often a trouble spot for me, since I love going out with friends.
 Scaling back that type of social activity by half lets me stay close to the people I care about without busting my budget.

-- Over the counter medications.
 Take two aspirin and call me when you've tried cutting back to see if one will do the trick.
 I wouldn't suggest trying this with your prescription meds, but for simple over-the-counter stuff like headache medicine, I've found that a half dose is often perfectly effective.

-- Groceries.
 My kids will eat a near infinite amount of fresh fruit, pretzels, and yogurt.
 How much is enough?
 The only way to tell was to gradually buy less until we ran out and they complained.
 We've cut our grocery budget in half combining this with other grocery savings hacks.
 We also waste practically no food these days, which is a pretty great feeling.

-- Therapeutic appointments.
 My husband sees a chiropractor regularly for chronic back issues.
 Over time, they've gradually scaled back their appointments from twice a week to only twice a month.
 This saves us time and money.
 As with all these measures though, the key is to get to Enough.
 Cutting back too much on these appointments would cause him pain and interfere with his life.
 The balancing act is to be sure he gets what he needs from his chiropractor, without over-committing resources that could be better used elsewhere.

 Basically, we've tried tapering off anything I routinely spend money on where I have some control over the amount I use.
 For example, cutting dinner dates with my husband down from once a week to once a month felt too scarce, but every other week is a good balance between staying frugal and staying connected.